SwanHubX/SwanLab/README.md

 # Key Function

-- **Experiments GridView**: compare your key metrics for inspiration faster
+- **🧪 Experiments GridView**: compare your key metrics for inspiration faster

 <div align="center">
   <img src="readme_files/experiment-gridview.png" width="600">
 </div>

-- **Charts**: visualize your entire training process
+- **📊 Charts**: visualize your entire training process

 <div align="center">
   <img src="readme_files/charts.png" width="600">
 </div>

-- **Track machine-learning pipeline**: Hyperparameters, Config, Metric, Terminal logging, Environment Information auto save
+- **⚡️ Track machine-learning pipeline**: Hyperparameters, Config, Metric, Terminal logging, Environment Information auto save

 <div align="center">
   <img src="readme_files/track-machine-learning-pipeline.gif" width="600">
 </div>

-- **Offline Support**: SwanLab can run entirely offile, ithout requiring any access to the Internet.
+- **🥔 Offline Support**: SwanLab can run entirely offile, ithout requiring any access to the Internet.
 For instance, this may be on your local machine, behind a corporate firewall, or in a datacenter

 See the SwanLab <a href="https://geektechstudio.feishu.cn/wiki/MwXmw9yDeiZWyQkPnNgcixwWnwu">Documentaion</a> and <a href="https://github.com/SwanHubX/SwanLab-examples">Examples</a> for a full description of the SwanLab.